UMass-Rescue/Speech-to-Text/README.md

 │   │   trie
 ```
 ### Model Folder
-I have compressed and uploaded a pretrained model to Google Drive, which should be extracted to the project folder.
+I have compressed and uploaded a pretrained model to Google Drive (will be uploaded to Box), which should be extracted to the project folder.
 Below is the link:

 https://drive.google.com/file/d/1R7uvOnLpESrep807VAilQ-ix5QTjOMjq/view?usp=sharing